 I’ve often been asked, “What’s the best European country for traveling with kids?”
 While each country has its pros and cons, I would say they’re all great for traveling with kids.
-Here’s something to remember.
-Wherever you travel to, there are more than likely going to be kids living there, and if there are kids, then that makes that place a kid-friendly destination.
+Here’s something to remember: wherever you travel, there are more than likely going to be kids living there, and if there are kids, then that makes that place a kid-friendly destination.

-There are many destination options when it comes to Europe.
-With many being hotspots for tourists.
-While we’ve focused on other countries in the past when it came to our best places to travel with kids, this time, we want to mainly focus on Europe.
-These countries are great for families, especially for families with kids.
+There are many destination options when it comes to Europe, with many being hotspots for tourists.
+While we’ve focused on other countries in the past when it came to our best places to travel with kids, this time we want to mainly focus on Europe.
+These countries are great for families, especially families with kids.
 You really can’t go wrong with planning and booking a vacation to any of them.

-Here are the ten best European countries to travel with kids in tow.
+Here are the ten best European countries to travel to with kids in tow.